 (c) Restrictions on manner of arrival -

-(2) Applicants arriving at land border ports-of-entry.
-Any Visa Waiver Pilot Program applicant arriving at a land border port-of-entry must provide evidence to the immigration officer of financial solvency and a domicile abroad to which the applicant intends to return.
-An applicant arriving at a land-border port-of-entry will be charged a fee as prescribed in §103.7(b)(1) of this chapter for issuance of Form I-94W, Nonimmigrant Visa Waiver Arrival/Departure Form.
-A round-trip transportation ticket is not required of applicants at land border ports-of-entry.
+(2) Applicants arriving at land border ports of entry.
+Any Visa Waiver Program applicant arriving at a land border port of entry must provide evidence to the CBP officer of financial solvency and a domicile abroad to which the applicant intends to return.
+An applicant arriving at a land border port of entry will be charged a fee as prescribed in § 103.7(d)(5) of this chapter for issuance of Form I-94W, Nonimmigrant Visa Waiver Arrival/Departure Form.
+A round-trip transportation ticket is not required.

 § 217.3 Maintenance of status.